ricky-boebel/yup-capstone/prelim-analysis/model_notes.md

 1. Analysis of tutor-student interaction that shows determinants of the "growth mindset" in areas specific to Yup's chat platform?
     a.
 Effect of emoji's on session category or student engagement.
+    b.
+Using a hazard function find the determinants of growth mindset overtime?
+Can we find a usage threshold that yields socratic students?
+        * Must find clear definition of the survival event.
+        * Who do we censor?
+            * Those students without an arbitrary minimum number of sessions to warrant a transition to gap-bridged.
+(This might be called truncation?)
+            *

 ###  Target